Filter Vs. Strainers: What Is the Difference

 Depending on the application and operating conditions, filters and strainers may fail for numerous reasons.
 Among the most common causes of failure are:

-The most frequent cause of filter and strainer failure is clogging, when the filter media or mesh becomes clogged with particulate.
-This can impact the system’s overall efficacy by decreasing the flow rate and pressure drop across the device.
+The most frequent cause of filter and strainer failure is clogging, which occurs when the filter media or mesh becomes clogged with particulate matter.
+This can impact the system’s overall efficacy by reducing the flow rate and increasing the pressure drop across the device.

 Bypassing is another cause of failure, which occurs when fluid can bypass the filter or strainer due to a faulty seal or a damaged component.
 This may cause unfiltered or unstrained fluid to pass through the system, resulting in equipment damage or system failure.